Puerto Varas The Lakes District, Chile Travel Guide

 Always check local tourism offices or official websites for the most current operating hours and any temporary closures.

-Puerto Varas is a gateway to Chile's most spectacular natural wonders, offering a myriad of opportunities for outdoor adventure and scenic appreciation.
+Puerto Varas city is a gateway to Chile's most spectacular natural wonders, offering a myriad of opportunities for outdoor adventure and scenic appreciation.

 Explore Vicente Pérez Rosales and Alerce Andino National Parks, home to ancient forests, diverse wildlife, and stunning landscapes.